department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/07-2024 Assistive tech/Form/Conversation guide.md

 ### If the participant isn't using assistive technology

 Thanks for letting me know.
 Unfortunately, this particular research study is focused on assistive technology.
-Since you're don't use assistive technology, we'll have to end the session now.
+Since you don't use assistive technology, we'll have to end the session now.
 We'll hopefully see you back here again for another study.
 Thanks for your time!

 ### If the participant can't screen share after troubleshooting